 Collection agencies and collectors are in the business to collect money for creditors.
 Creditors are those persons or companies that you owe money to.
 If you believe that you do not owe money to a creditor, contact that creditor directly.
 If the creditor does not want to deal with you directly, try to arrange a repayment schedule with the collection agency.

 Collection agencies are paid a fee or a percentage of the money they are able to collect from you.
 If they don’t collect any money – they are not paid.
 Consequently, collectors are often aggressive in their collection methods.
-They must be licensed under the Fair Trading Act and its Regulations.
-You may check with the Housing and Consumer Affairs office nearest you to find out whether the collection agency or collector that is calling you is licensed.
+They must be licensed under the Fair-Trading Act and its Regulations.
+You may check with the Consumer Contact Centre at 1.877.427.4088 to find out whether the collection agency or collector that is calling you is licensed.

 - Contact you before 7:00 a.m. or after 10:00 p.m. for the purpose of demanding payment of a debt on any day

 - Collections Agencies cannot threaten to send one of their agents to seize your property.
-Only an authorized civil enforcement agency can seize property and can only act when certain preliminary requirements have been satisfied.
+Only an authorized civil enforcement agency can seize property and can only act when certain requirements are met.
+A bailiff who works for a civil enforcement agency is the only person who can seize property.
 For example, the civil enforcement agency may act if a judgment has been granted against you by a Court and instructions are received from the creditor who obtained the judgment.
+There will be more documentation than a phone call from a collection agency.

 - Give you false or misleading information.
 For example, tell you that they are part of a law firm or the legal department of a particular business.

 - Contact you employer unless it is to verify your employment.
 They cannot jeopardize your job.
-If your employer threatens to fire you because of the calls, consider complaining to the Consumer Information Centre at 1-877-427-4088.
+If your employer threatens to fire you because of the calls, consider complaining to the Consumer Investigations Unit at 1-877-427-4088.

 - Contact your spouse, relative, neighbor or friend unless it is only to get information on you such as your address or telephone number.
 If you co-signed a loan, you are also considered a creditor and responsible for the debt.
 If you agreed to relieve a spouse from debt in a separation agreement, the collection agency can still collect from either spouse or both.